BryannPPH/Tucil1_13524067/README.md

 # Linkedin's Queens Solver
+### Brute Force Approach
 <p align="center">
   <img src="assets/QUEENS.png" width="500"/>
 </p>

 ## Description
-A desktop application that solves a modified N-Queens problem with color and adjacency constraints using both pure brute-force and optimized backtracking approaches.
+A desktop application that solves a Queens puzzle problem with color and adjacency constraints using both pure brute force and optimized backtracking approaches.
 This solver follows the generic rule of the puzzle queens.
-The application is built using Python (Tkinter) for the graphical interface and a C++ backend solver for high-performance computation.
+The application is built using Python for the Graphical User Interface and a C++ backend solver for high performance computation.
 The solving process is visualized live with adaptive update control for smooth rendering.

 ## Features
 - Two algorithms available